Uplift » How Long Will the Bank Hold My Settlement Check?

 Cashing a Settlement Check Without a Bank Account

-For those with no bank account or those looking to get money on the spot, there are options such as convenience stores, grocery stores, and check-cashing establishments.
-Many convenience stores and grocery stores will not cash checks of over $5,000.
+For those without a bank account or those looking to get money on the spot, there are options such as convenience stores, grocery stores, and check-cashing establishments.
+Many convenience stores and grocery stores will not cash checks over $5,000.

-While a check-cashing store may yield money immediately, fees are normally high, usually a percentage of the amount cashed in.
-The advantage, though, is that you will get money in your hand the same day rather than waiting for a week or more.
+While a check-cashing store may yield money almost immediately, fees are normally high, usually a percentage of the amount cashed.
+The advantage, though, is that you will get money in your hand as soon as the same day rather than waiting a week or more.

 You can do your part by completing all paperwork promptly.
-Contact your attorney if a settlement check seems unreasonably delayed.
+Contact your attorney if your settlement check seems unreasonably delayed.

 What Happens Before You Receive Your Settlement Check?